Fun

 Use Cases

-- •Warming up a remote team before a Monday all-hands meeting
+- •Warming up a 20-person remote team in Zoom before a Monday all-hands kicks off

-- •Kicking off a new employee orientation without awkward silence
+- •Running structured introductions during a new employee orientation without the silence

-- •Starting a first-date conversation without the usual small talk
+- •Giving a first date a low-stakes conversation starter beyond the usual small talk

 Tips